tolga0/SortCommand/README.md

-Another example, `java jar target/sort.jar -i lines.txt` will produce the following output:
+Another example, `java jar target/sort.jar -i letters.txt` will produce the following output:
 `
 A
 a